 In 2019, plans were announced for a new international airport to be built in Siem Reap.
 At the time, the new proposed airport was said to be the biggest in Cambodia and would be called Siem Reap Angkor International Airport.

 The site for the airport is located in Soutr Nikom district – 51km southeast of downtown Siem Reap and 40km from UNESCO-listed Angkor Archaeological Park.
-The size of the new airport will be 700ha and cost USD $900 million to construct * (This has been revised upwards to $1.1 billion.)
+The size of the new airport will be 700ha and originally was planned to cost around USD $900 million to construct.*

 The airport is licensed and being invested in by Angkor International Airport Investment (Cambodia) Co., Ltd., an affiliate of China’s Yunnan Investment Holdings Ltd under a 55-year build-operate-transfer (BOT) model which covers five years for the construction and 50 years for business operations in Cambodia.